-Barry L. Gogel represents professional athletes, politicians, artists, large institutions and litigants of all levels of sophistication.
-Throughout his career, Mr. Gogel has assisted in the litigation of a wide variety of complex business torts and employment related lawsuits.
-His array of experience includes professional malpractice, complex fraud, telecast rights disputes, Lanham Act, automotive product liability, trucking and condemnation acquisition cases.
+Barry L. Gogel represents businesses, professional athletes, politicians, artists, large institutions, and litigants of all levels of sophistication.
+Throughout his career, Barry has litigated a wide variety of complex tort and business lawsuits, including several cases stemming from large bankruptcies that have brought multi-million returns to creditors.
+His array of experience includes state procurement bid protests, professional malpractice, complex fraud, telecast rights disputes, Lanham Act, automotive product liability, and condemnation cases.

-Mr. Gogel is an adjunct professor of Negotiations and “Sports and the Law” at the University of Maryland Francis Carey King School of Law, where he also coaches the Law School’s Alternate Dispute Resolution Team.
-Trained in facilative mediation, Mr. Gogel brings together his experience in complex litigation, training in mediation, study of negotiations, and teaching skills as the chair of RWL’s Mediation and Dispute Resolution practice.
-With his unique background and experience, Mr. Gogel brings a party interest centered, problem-solving approach to mediation.
+Barry is an adjunct professor of Negotiations and “Sports and the Law” at the University of Maryland Francis King Carey School of Law, where he also coaches the Law School’s Alternate Dispute Resolution Team.
+Trained in facilitative mediation, Barry brings together his experience in complex litigation, training in mediation, study of negotiations, and teaching skills as the chair of RWL’s Mediation and Dispute Resolution practice.
+With his unique background and experience, Barry brings a party interest-centered, problem-solving approach to mediation.

-Believing in the importance of a strong community, Mr. Gogel is co-chair of the Board of the Citizenship Law Related Education Program and on its Law Link committee, which places Baltimore City high school students in law firms and legal agencies for paid summer internships.
+Believing in the importance of a strong community, Barry is past chair of the the Board of Maryland Youth and the Law (MYLaw) and active on its Law Links committee, which places Baltimore City high school students in law firms and legal agencies for paid summer internships.
 He has also been a member of the Board of Directors for the Central Maryland Chapter of the American Red Cross.
-Mr. Gogel is a member of the American Bar Association, the Maryland State Bar Association, the Baltimore City Bar Association and the American and Maryland Associations for Justice.
+Barry is a member of the American Bar Association, the Maryland State Bar Association, the Baltimore City Bar Association, and the American and Maryland Associations for Justice.

 - TCR Sports Broadcasting Holding LLP [MASN], et al v.
 WN Partner LLC, et al. – Supreme Court of the State of New York/First Appellate Division.
 Represented Baltimore Orioles as managing partner of MASN in petition to vacate award by MLB committee concerning telecast rights fees MASN was to pay Washington Nationals.
 Award vacated, appeal pending (2014-present)